wrightmk/Hangouts-rn-client/README.md

-# Hangouts (front-end client)
+# Hangouts Client

-Is a mobile application for travellers and those new in towwn to make new friends through friendly, casual hangouts.
+Is a mobile application for travellers and those new in town to make new friends through friendly, casual hangouts.
 Users are able to create a profile and then choose to either join an existing hangout or organize their own.

 ## Tech